githubsandy/observability-suite/opensource-observability-package/README.md

 ## Overview

 A comprehensive observability solution for Kubernetes that provides monitoring, logging, and distributed tracing.
-This stack includes **14 active components** delivering complete visibility into your applications and infrastructure.
+This stack includes **17+ active components** delivering complete visibility into your applications and infrastructure.

 **Core Components:** Prometheus, Grafana, Loki, Alertmanager, Tempo
-**Monitoring:** Node metrics, network analysis, database monitoring
+**Monitoring:** Node metrics, container metrics, network analysis, database monitoring
 **Environment:** Production-ready deployment for CALO Lab and general use

 ## Quick Start